carlsmith/coffeeshop/docs/book/cosh_output.md

     peg $("<img>").attr height: 256, src: "/images/logo.png"

-You can pass in an optional second argument, which must be a string or function.
-If the argument is a string, it's *added to* any CSS classes the rendered object has.

 The first argument is internally normalised to a jQuery object.
 If you pass a function as the second argument, the jQuery object is passed to your function, which must return a jQuery object, which will then be appended.

     peg "hello world", (node) -> node.css color: "hotpink"

+You can pass a string as the second argument, instead of a function, and the string is simply added to any CSS classes the rendered object has.

 ## Function: `append`

 The `append` function works just like the `peg` function, but is less magical.
-The `put` and `peg` functions use `append` internally, and add a class named chit to the output, which makes the output append directly beneath the input.
+The `put` and `peg` functions use `append` internally, and add a class named `unspaced` to the output, which makes the output append directly below the input.
-This magic is helpful when you're hacking inter-actively, and you never need to think about it, but can be confusing in a script.
-Just use `put` and `peg` interactively, and use `append` in scripts.
+This magic's helpful when you're hacking interactively ~ you never even think about it ~ but can be confusing in a script.

-The `append` function also returns the jQuery object it appends.
+The `append` function also returns the jQuery object it appends, where `put` and `peg` return `undefined`.

     $foo = append "Here is a jQuery object..."
     .css color: "hotpink"

+Use `append` when you need a generic function for appending stuff to the board, and use `put` and `peg` when working interactively.

 ## Function: `load`